Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 Our daughter was sadly under the weather and after not eating her main we decided to skip dessert – something we never do lightly!
 The dessert menu was full of the same great variety as the other courses and we would have loved to have sampled it.

 We went back to our room and put the children to bed where they slept really well.
-Hubby and I did find that we didn’t sleep that well.
+Dave and I did find that we didn’t sleep that well.
 This was a combination of things really.
 The lack of headboard on the bed meant that our pillows kept trying to slide down the back of the mattress and as a whole we didn’t find the bed and pillows very comfortable but I think this is down to personal taste and someone else could have a great night sleep in the same bed.

 Breakfast the following morning was fantastic.
 We both had full english breakfasts and could help ourselves to the buffet too which consisted of cereals, juice and fresh fruit.
 The children were happy with their cereal and we really enjoyed our cooked breakfasts.